SimpleMobileTools/General-Discussion/README.md

 2. always format the code (Ctrl + Alt + L) and optimize imports (Ctrl + Alt + O) before creating a pull request
 3. if you add a new string, add it into all languages.
 If you speak a language yourself, translate it.
 If not, just use the english version.
 Do not use machine translating.
 4. if you add a new icon, make sure it is prefixed with "ic_", it is white and try using vectors
-5. if you change something in the UI, test the visibility with all themes, including System default (Material You) on Android 12+
+5. if you change something in the UI, test the visibility with all themes, including Black & White and System default (Material You) on Android 12+
 6. use the existing code style and naming conventions, do not bring your own style
 7. always use brackets, even at 1 liner "if", "return" or "continue" statements etc